Wisconsin Rapids Facility: A Century of Innovation

 Further Diversification and Growth

 During the second half of the 1900s, the mill continued to grow and diversify its operations with new, groundbreaking machines and expansions.
-The converting plant facility for heavier weight coated paper was inaugurated in 1974, the same year as the Water Quality Center and Water Renewal Center were constructed.
+The converting plant facility for heavier weight coated paper was inaugurated in 1974, the same year as the water quality center and water renewal center were constructed.
 The No. 64 paper machine started producing paper for magazines and catalogs in 1979.
 The expansion of the No. 16 paper machine began in 1990.
 It started up in 1992, producing heavier weight coated printing paper for annual reports, brochures, and other items.
+The Wisconsin Rapids Mill idled papermaking operations in June of 2020.

-The Wisconsin Rapids Converting Facility was acquired by Billerud AB in 2022.
-Today, the mill converts rolls of graphic and converting papers made at our Michigan mills into folio and digital sheets used primarily in commercial printing and marketing applications, including magazines, catalogs, books, and labels.
+The Wisconsin Rapids Mill and Converting Facility were acquired by Billerud in 2022, and the Wisconsin Rapids Mill's assets were sold in 2024.
+Today, the converting facility converts rolls of paper made at our Michigan mills into folio and digital sheets as well as rolls of cartonboard imported from our European mills.
 The converting facility encompasses approximately 470,000 square feet and includes six folio and one digital sheeter, one offline carton packing machine, an automated skid wrapping system, two nine-story automated vertical storage facilities with the capacity to store more than 34,000 tons of inventory, and an automated paper storage and transport system.

 Sustainability and Community Commitment

-With roots tracing back to the late 19th century, the Wisconsin Rapids Mill has been a cornerstone of the local community.
-From its inception and mission to harness the Wisconsin River's power, the mill has evolved into a major employer, employing approximately 915 people.
-Together with our employees, the Wisconsin Rapids Mill supports a wide range of community organizations and events with a focus on education, sustainability and local health and human service needs.
-The mill donated $12,000 to the local community in 2022, with strong community participation driven by our employees who generously contribute their time and talent to volunteering both individually and in various company-sponsored efforts to enhance the quality of life in Wisconsin Rapids and the surrounding area.
+With roots tracing back to the late 19th century, the Wisconsin Rapids facility has been a cornerstone of the local community.
+Today, together with our employees, the Wisconsin Rapids Converting Facility supports a wide range of community organizations and events with a focus on education, sustainability and local health and human service needs.
+The facility donated $12,000 to the local community in 2023, with strong community participation driven by our employees who generously contribute their time and talent to volunteering both individually and in various company-sponsored efforts to enhance the quality of life in Wisconsin Rapids and the surrounding area.

 Turning cartonboard sheets into rolls.